jackyko1991/Spec-Driven-Development/README.md

 [繁體中文](README.zh-Hant.md)

-This document outlines the **Specification-Driven Development (SDD)** workflow, a structured approach for building software with agentic development tools like Claude Code, AWS Kiro, and Roo Code.
-SDD divides the development process into three distinct phases: **Steering Architect**, **Planning**, and **Execution**.
-This separation of concerns promotes rapid, high-quality code generation with enhanced clarity, maintainability, and traceability.
+This document introduces the **Specification-Driven Development (SDD)** workflow—a structured methodology for building software using agentic tools such as Claude Code, AWS Kiro, and Roo Code.
+SDD organizes development into five clear phases: **Steering Architect**, **Planning**, **Execution**, **Tester**, and **Debugger**.
+This separation of concerns accelerates high-quality code generation, improves clarity, and ensures maintainability and traceability.

 ---